dashpay/docs/masternodes/setup.rst

 ================

 This guide assumes you are setting up a single masternode for the first time.
-If you are updating a masternode, see :ref:`here <masternode- update>` instead.
+If you are updating a masternode, see
+:ref:`here <masternode-update>` instead.
 You will need:

 - 1000 Dash
 - A wallet to store your Dash, preferably a hardware wallet, although